fpelosi/portfolio/_posts/2020-05-01-why-are-analytics-important-for-small-businesses.md

 ## Accessible analytics for small businesses

 It’s not hard to understand how fundamentally important analytics are for any small business operation.
 The trouble for most companies comes at the execution stage.
 You have data through the various platforms and applications you use, but only certain people have access to it, it’s in different formats, and it’s difficult to visualize how data from one program interacts with data from another.

-This is where a data solution like Great Lakes Analytics comes into play.
-Put simply, we automate your reporting and bring it all into a user-friendly dashboard so you have real-time access to the information you need to run your business.
+Put simply, you need to automate your reporting and bring it all into a user-friendly dashboard so you have real-time access to the information you need to run your business.

-We meet with your team personally to understand the processes and systems you currently have in place as well as the goals you have for your data.
-We then build systems that capture and cleanse your data for ideal results before building an ecosystem of interactive dashboards for you to visualize and act fast.